Gaming32/ArrayV/README.md

 ```
 Or alternatively double-click on "antw" or "antw.bat" on Windows.

+To create a runnable JAR, run `./antw dist-jar`.
+The JAR will be placed in the `dist` directory.

 To run use:
 ```shell
 ./run
 ```
 Alternatively, you can double click on "run" or "run.bat" on Windows.

-To create a runnable jar, run Apache Ant (using `ant`) inside the "dist" directory.
-However, that requires that Apache Ant be installed first.

 You can always download the most up-to-date pre-built JAR from [GitHub Actions](https://nightly.link/Gaming32/ArrayV-v4.0/workflows/ant/main/standalone-jar.zip) (link via [nightly.link](https://nightly.link)).